 Excited first-time marathon runners often run on feeling after the opening gun and push through pacing signals from their brains, depleting bodily resources too quickly and slogging their way to the finish line.

 Running with pace, especially during the first half of a marathon, is vital to both completing a marathon and protecting your body from a severe depletion of resources or even injury.

 Tips for Marathon Pace Training

-Progression training helps your body build up endurance, prepare for mental fatigue, and learn to deal with soreness ahead of a marathon.
-Progression programs will vary based upon your individual fitness level and time to race, but most follow the same general schedule.
+Progression training helps your body build up endurance and prepare for mental fatigue.
+Progression programs will vary based upon your individual fitness level and time to race.
+But most follow the same general schedule.
 The first few weeks feature a combination of shorter runs (2-3 miles) and one long run each week (5 miles).

 As you progress through the running training plan, you add a mile to the distance of your long run each week.
 The goal is to work your endurance up towards the 26.2 miles of a marathon.
 By the time you are two weeks out from the marathon your short runs will have reached 6-8 miles in distance with your long run topping out at 20 miles.